ryanrudolfoba/SteamDeck-Clover-dualboot/README.md

 - Remove support for Windows To Go sdcard (completed)
 - Clover Toolbox - option to set static theme or random theme (completed)
 - Perform best effort to automatically remove rEFInd if it is previously installed (completed)
-- Add support for the upcoming 1200p screen mod
+- Add support for the upcoming 1200p screen mod (completed)